Sami Jo DePetro has known since middle school what she wanted to be when she grew up.

 “I really learned a lot about myself,” she said.
 “I was a little scared going in, but when I was done, I realized I could handle a lot more than I thought.
 It was great to know I had the ability to help people when they needed it.”

-For more information or to sign up for this year’s KOC Sports Medicine Workshop, call (865) 680-2640 or go to KOCortho.com/workshop.
+For more information or to sign up for this year’s KOC Sports Medicine Workshop, call (865) 680-7961 or click here.